 Finding accommodation in Melbourne

-There are a number of ways to search for accommodation in Melbourne, and most properties are managed by real-estate agents.
-There are many advantages to working directly with estate agents, as they have good knowledge of the city and often have access to properties before they are publicly advertised.
+There are a number of ways to search for accommodation in Melbourne.
+Real estate agents manage most properties, and there are many advantages to working directly with them.
+For example, they have good knowledge of the city and often have access to properties before they are publicly advertised.

-For those who decide to go it alone, local newspapers are a good source as are real-estate websites and online property portals.
-Word of mouth and connecting with other expats can also be a good way to find leads that are off the beaten track.
+For those who decide to go it alone, real estate websites and online property portals are good places to start.
+Word of mouth and connecting with other expats, both online and offline, can also be a good way to find leads that are off the beaten track.

-Bear in mind that rental advertisements often list a weekly rather than monthly price, so be sure to double-check the period that the cost of rent is quoted for before celebrating a good deal.
+Bear in mind that rental advertisements usually list a weekly rather than monthly price, so be sure to double-check the period for which the cost of rent is quoted before celebrating a good deal.

 Renting accommodation in Melbourne